Gluten Free Carrot Cake Bread

 Happy March, happy birds chirping, happy springtime, happy almost Easter!
 As if it wasn’t obvious enough in that opening line… I adore this time of year!
-Something else I’m pretty enamored with… this Gluten Free Carrot Cake Bread made with all wholesome ingredients, including Bob’s Red Mill flours.
+Something else I’m pretty enamored with… this Gluten Free Carrot Cake Bread made with all wholesome ingredients.

 Growing up, Mom always baked up either carrot cake or carrot cupcakes to enjoy after Easter brunch.
 Carrot cake sweet treats are just a must around Easter time.
 For my Gluten Free Carrot Cake Bread, I kept the delicious classic carrot cake flavor, but took a close look at the traditional ingredients.

-This recipe for Gluten Free Carrot Cake Bread is refined sugar free, oil free, grain free and made with Bob’s Red Mill almond and tapioca flours… oh, and there are carrots. 🙂
+This recipe for Gluten Free Carrot Cake Bread is refined sugar free, oil free, grain free and made with almond and tapioca flours… oh, and there are carrots. 🙂

-Bob’s Red Mill flours are the only ones I use.
+Bob’s Red Mill flours are some of my favorites.
 The Almond Flour/Meal is ground from whole, blanched sweet almonds.
 And we all know how healthy almonds are- they provide a good amount of manganese and vitamin E. There’s even a healthy serving of monounsaturated fats in each 1/4 cup serving.
 As if that’s not enough greatness, almonds have a healthy boost of protein and they’re low in carbohydrates and naturally gluten free.

 If you’re looking for something a tad bit healthier than your typical Easter dessert recipe, that’s still filled with deliciousness, this carrot cake bread is your recipe.
 You won’t be disappointed and even better, your guests won’t have a clue that this bread is actually good for them.